PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Theoretical Background and Motivation

 \section{Theoretical Background and Motivation}

 \paragraph{Geometry and Embedding of Hierarchies.} Concepts in natural language linked by \emph{is-a} (hypernymy/hyponymy, generalization/specialization, entailment) relations form a partially ordered set (poset) and typically exhibit deep hierarchical structure.
 A poset $(P,\preceq)$ is a set equipped with an order relation $\preceq$ (which is reflexive, antisymmetric, and transitive).
 A typical example is $\textsf{dog}\preceq\textsf{mammal}\preceq\textsf{animal}$, where a dog \emph{is a} type of mammal; equivalently, if an entity is a dog, then this \emph{entails} that the entity is a mammal.
 Large lexical resources such as WordNet provide such relations in the form of a directed acyclic graph with multiple inheritance (e.g., $\textsf{dog}\preceq\textsf{domestic animal}$)~\citep{Miller1995}.
 For modeling or computational convenience, many studies approximate this hierarchy with a taxonomic tree~\citep{Morin2005, Mnih2008}.
 The distance between two nodes (i.e., words) in a tree is often defined as the length of their shortest path, inducing a type of \emph{metric tree}.
+The distance of a node from the root is a natural measure of specialization of the concept that the node represents.
+The root node specifies the most general concept (e.g., \textsf{entity}) and effectively means nothing (i.e., the absence).
 See technical details in Appendix~\ref{appendix:background}.

 \begin{theorem}[Hyperbolic embedding of trees~\citep{Sarkar2011}] Let $\mathbb{H}^d$ be a $d$-dimensional hyperbolic space with the hyperbolic distance $d_{\mathbb{H}^d}$.
 For every finite metric tree $T$ (and every infinite metric tree $T$ with known bounds for maximum degree and minimum edge length), and for every $\varepsilon>0$, there exist a scale $\tau>0$ and an embedding $f:\tau T\to\mathbb{H}^2$ such that the distortion is at most $1+\varepsilon$; that is, there exists a $(1+\varepsilon,0)$-quasi-isometric embedding $f$ up to scaling. \end{theorem} See Theorem~5 in \citet{Sarkar2011} for the proof.
-This explains the empirical success of hyperbolic embeddings for hierarchical data~\citep{Nickel2017, Nickel2018, Ganea2018, Sala2018, Tifrea2019}.
+This explains the empirical success of hyperbolic embeddings for hierarchical data~\citep{Nickel2017, Nickel2018, Ganea2018, Sala2018, Tifrea2019,Spengler2025}.
 In practice, $\mathbb{H}^d$ with $d>2$ is common for achieving better performance.

 \paragraph{Geometry and Embedding of Compositionality.} Beyond taxonomic structure, images and texts often exhibit compositionality: they mention multiple concepts to indicate the co-occurrence or conjunction of those concepts.
 For example, the description ``a dog in a car'' mentions concepts \textsf{dog} and \textsf{car}.
 Such data suggest another type of entailment relation, as an image of ``a dog in a car'' can be regarded as an image of \textsf{dog} as well as an image of \textsf{car}.
 The resulting structure is no longer a tree but rather a more general poset.
 While hyperbolic embeddings remain an option, it is natural to explore alternatives that more directly capture compositionality.